owntheweb/static-nextjs-blog/posts/2011/do-it-with-drupal-2011-in-new-york.md

 ---
 [![Times Square in New York](/images/newYorkTimesSquare.jpg)](/images/newYorkTimesSquare.jpg)

 The Space Foundation supported my coworker designer/developer Luciana and I in a trip to New York to attend Do It with Drupal October 11 - 14, 2011, organized by the Drupal training experts [Lullabot](https://www.lullabot.com/).
-Previously attending the [2009 event](https://www.christopherstevens.cc/blog/2009/12/14/do-it-with-drupal-seminar-in-new-orleans/), this was something I was highly looking forward to revisiting.
+Previously attending the [2009 event] *-link archived-*, this was something I was highly looking forward to revisiting.

 [![New York City subway](/images/newYorkSubway.jpg)](/images/newYorkSubway.jpg)